IDHLDeveloper/IDHLDeveloperTest/README.md

 # IDHL In House Developer Test

-We expect you to spend **no more than 1 hour** on the implemantation.
+We expect you to spend **no more than 1 hour** on the implementation.
 Good luck!

 Prerequisites